Motivic and $\ell$-adic realizations of the category of singularities of the zero locus of a global section of a vector bundle: The l -adic realization of the dg category of singularities of a twisted LG model of rank r

 \subsection{Reduction of codimension}

-\begin{context} Let $S$ be a regular noetherian scheme of finite Krull dimension. \end{context} \begin{rmk} Notice that all we said in section \S \ref{the category of twisted LG models} can be generalised \ital{mutatis mutandis} to the situation where line bundles $\Lc_S$ are replaced by vector bundles of a fixed rank $r$ $\Ec_S$.
-In particular, for a fixed vector bundle $\Ec_S$ on $S$, we can define a symmetric monoidal (ordinary) category $\tlgmr{S}^{\boxplus}$, analogous to the one we defined in section \S \ref{the category of twisted LG models}. \end{rmk} \begin{notation} Let $\Ec_S$ be a vector bundle of rank $r$ over $S$.
-We will denote $\mathbb{P}(\Ec_S)=Proj_S(Sym_{\Oc_S}(\Ec_S))$ and $\pi_S:\mathbb{P}(\Ec_S)\rightarrow S$ the associate projective bundle and projection.
+In this section we will provide an $\oo$-functorial lax monoidal enhancement of the "reduction of codimension" equivalence proved by D.~Orlov (\cite[Theorem 2.1]{orl06}) and by J.~Burke - M.~Walker (\cite[Theorem A.4]{bw15}). \begin{context} Let $S$ be a regular noetherian scheme of finite Krull dimension. \end{context} \begin{defn} Notice that all we said in section \S \ref{the category of twisted LG models} can be generalised \ital{mutatis mutandis} to the situation where line bundles $\Lc_S$ are replaced by vector bundles of a fixed rank $r$ $\Ec_S$.
+In particular, for a fixed vector bundle $\Ec_S$ on $S$, we can define a symmetric monoidal (ordinary) category $\tlgmr{S}^{\boxplus}$, analogous to the one we defined in section \S \ref{the category of twisted LG models}. \end{defn} \begin{notation} Let $\Ec_S$ be a vector bundle of rank $r$ over $S$.
+We will denote $\mathbb{P}(\Ec_S)=Proj_S(Sym_{\Oc_S}(\Ec_S^{\vee}))$ and $\pi_S:\mathbb{P}(\Ec_S)\rightarrow S$ the associate projective bundle and projection.
 Moreover, we will denote by $\Oc(1)$ the twisting sheaf on $\mathbb{P}(\Ec_S)$. \end{notation}

 \begin{construction} We will construct an (ordinary) symmetric monoidal functor